-Please note that specific questions on the key outputs of DHL are expected to be included in the inception report.
-The Lead Evaluator will finalize the specific questions to be used in coordination with UNDP.
+Please note that specific questions on the key outputs of MAGP are expected to be included in the inception report.
+The Lead Evaluator, with support from the Subject Specialist, will finalize the specific questions to be used in coordination with UNDP.

-4. Methodology
+Methodology

-The evaluation process is designed as per UNDP guidelines in line with the four Outputs of DHL project.

-The evaluation process will be carried out by the Lead Evaluator in coordination with the UNDP team.
-He/she will conduct exhaustive document review by applying qualitative data collection tools and ascertain the effectiveness and impact of the project interventions.
+The evaluation process is designed as per UNDP guidelines in line with the four outputs of the MAGP project.
+The evaluation process will be carried out by two experts; i.e. Lead Evaluator and Subject Specialist in coordination with the UNDP team.
+The evaluation team; i.e. Lead Evaluator and Subject Specialist, will conduct exhaustive document review, before designing qualitative (and quantitative where relevant) data collection tools and ascertain the effectiveness and impact of the project interventions.
+The lead evaluator remains fully responsible for ensuring that the deliverables are produced on a timely basis according to the client's expectations and UNDP guidelines.
+The subject specialist will also be reporting to the lead evaluator, with the lead evaluator the key focal point for UNDP.

 Qualitative data will be collected as primary data, applying a series of social research methods including semi-structured interviews, interviews with key informants and discussions.
-This will be useful to assess the extent to which the strategies and activities undertaken by the DHL project have achieved objectives given in the project documents2; positive achievements of the interventions; challenges faced during implementation and steps taken to address them; lessons learned; and possible recommendations to guide the project in future.
+This will be useful to assess the extent to which the strategies and activities undertaken by the MAGP project have achieved objectives given in the project documents 1; positive achievements of the interventions; challenges faced during implementation and steps taken to address them; lessons learned; and possible recommendations to guide the project in future.
 In order to get a holistic appraisal of the above mentioned, the evaluation will engage relevant stakeholders in consultation with UNDP teams.

-The methodology and evaluation questions will be finalised by the Lead Evaluator in coordination with UNDP and will be part of the inception report.
+The methodology and evaluation questions will be finalised by the Lead Evaluator and Subject Specialist in coordination with UNDP and will be part of the inception report.

-It is visualized that the methodology will encompass the following:
+It is visualized that the methodology will encompass the following of two methods including:

-• Document review -Review of the following project documents and reports prepared during the project implementation
+Document review -Review of the following project documents and reports prepared during the project implementation

 - o Project document/Project proposals and other relevant documents

-- o Theory of change and results framework.
+- o Theory of change and results framework

-- o Project reports including monthly and annual reports
+- o Project reports including monthly, quarterly and annual reports

+- Training reports

+- Research reports

 - o Annual workplans.

-- o Evaluation/ programme monitoring reports
+- Evaluation/monitoring reports

-- o Partners reports, strategic plans and legislative business etc. and relevant documents and IEC material

-- o Project supported publications and IEC material
+- o Project supported publications and IEC material.

-- Project board meeting minutes

-- Donor Reports